SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ### Create a new Variant within a project

 To create a new variant of a project, simply click on the "+" symbol and enter a name.
-If you have already created a new variant in the project, the editor will open automatically.
+As soon as you have created a new variant in the project, the editor will open automatically.

 [29-01-2024-002-create_new_variant.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/1af2c5f5-84cf-43b1-bf3d-85c0ef692ff0)